 Before evaluating the benefits and drawbacks of undergoing anesthesia, it is essential to understand what “rapid detox” really is.

-A person with opioid dependence has developed a physiological reaction to the presence of opioids.
-This is regardless of whether it is prescription painkillers, heroin, or synthetic opioid compounds.
-We characterize opioid dependence by higher tolerance, as well as withdrawal symptoms.
+A person with opioid dependence has developed a physiological reaction to the presence of opioids, regardless if it is prescription painkillers, heroin, or synthetic opioid compounds.
+We characterize opioid dependence as an increased physical tolerance with the presence of withdrawal symptoms.
 Higher tolerance is apparent when one needs more of the drug to obtain the same effect.
+Whereas, withdrawal symptoms are the discomfort that occurs after stopping or reducing the drug intake.
 Avoiding the unpleasant withdrawal effects is one of the primary reasons that people continue to use opioids.

 Detoxification is the process by which the body clears the remaining opioid compounds.
 After taking opioids, the molecules remain in the body for hours to days.
-One way to undergo detoxification is merely to stop taking opioids “cold turkey.”
+One way to undergo detoxification is by stopping to take opiates altogether, “cold turkey.”
 However, this can be incredibly uncomfortable because of withdrawal symptoms, and it may have harmful effects on your organs.
 A more comfortable and safe alternative is an inpatient medical detox.